Battle of Buxar

-The Battle
+Battle

-The British engaged in the fighting numbered 17,072 comprising 1,859 British regulars, 5,297 Indian sepoys and 9,189 Indian cavalry.
-The alliance army's numbers were estimated to be over 40,000, but they were still defeated by the British.
-A lack of basic co-ordination between the three disparate allies is seen as responsible for their decisive defeat.
+The East India Company troops engaged in the fighting numbered 17,072: 1,859 British regulars, 5,297 Indian sepoys and 9,189 Indian cavalry.
+Whereas the Mughal Empire and alliance armies were estimated to be over 40,000.

 Mirza Najaf Khan commanded the right flank of the Mughal imperial army and was the first to advance his forces against Major Hector Munro at daybreak; the British lines formed within twenty minutes and reversed the advance of the Mughals.
 According to the British, Durrani and Rohilla cavalry were also present and fought during the battle in various skirmishes.
 But by midday, the battle was over and Shuja-ud-Daula blew up large tumbrils and three massive magazines of gunpowder.

 Munro divided his army into various columns and particularly pursued the Mughal Grand Vizier Shuja-ud-Daula, the Nawab of Awadh, who responded by blowing up his boat-bridge after crossing the river, thus abandoning the Mughal Emperor Shah Alam II and members of his own regiment.
 Mir Qasim also fled with his 3 million rupees worth of gemstones and later died in poverty in 1777.
 Mirza Najaf Khan reorganised formations around Shah Alam II, who retreated and then chose to negotiate with the victorious British.

 Political map of the Indian Subcontinent in the year 1765, green indicating territories loyal to emperor Shah Alam.

 The historian John William Fortescue stated that the British casualties totalled 847: 39 killed and 64 wounded from the European regiments and 250 killed, 435 wounded and 85 missing from the East India Company's sepoys.
 He also stated that the three Indian allies suffered 2,000 dead and that many more were wounded.
 Another source says that there were 69 European and 664 sepoy casualties on the British side and 6,000 casualties on the Mughal side.
 The victors captured 133 pieces of artillery and over 1 million rupees of cash.
 Immediately after the battle, Munro decided to assist the Marathas, who were described as a "warlike race", well known for their relentless rivalry and unwavering hatred towards Mughal Empire, Durrani Empire, Rohilla Chieftaincies, different Nawabs of the subcontinent (most notably, Nawab of Bengal and Nawab of Awadh), Nizam of Hyderabad and short lived Sultanate of Mysore.

 According to one brigadier-general H. Biddulph, "the European infantry was composed of the Bengal European Battalion, two weak companies of the Bombay European Battalion, and small detachments of Marines and of H.M.
 84th, 89th and 96th Regiments.
 The only officers killed were Lt.
 Francis Spilsbury of the 96th Foot and Ensign Richard Thompson of the Bengal European Battalion."